 5. Lost of Important Documents

-One rule that I enforce in the house is that all import documents are properly filed with a plastic cover and when the time comes to leave the house due to an emergency, we know where the documents are and easier to grab and leave.
-Having important documents especially identification documents is crucial especially aftermath when one need to get back on the routine.
+One rule that I enforce in the house is that all-important documents are properly filed with a plastic cover and when the time comes to leave the house due to an emergency, we know where the documents are and easier to grab and leave.
+Having important documents especially identification documents is crucial especially aftermath when one needs to get back on the routine.

 6. Lack of Means of Transportation